relaycorp/cloud-gateway/README.md

 This repository contains the code and configuration for the cloud and Kubernetes resources powering the [Relaynet-Internet Gateway](https://docs.relaycorp.tech/relaynet-internet-gateway/) instances operated by Relaycorp.

 The cloud resources are defined in a Terraform module managed on Terraform Cloud.
-Shared resources can be found on [`tf-workspace/`](./tf-workspace), whilst environment-specific resources can be found under [`environments/`](./environments).
+Shared resources can be found in [`tf-workspace/`](./tf-workspace), whilst environment-specific resources can be found under [`environments/`](./environments).

 The Kubernetes resources are defined in Helm charts ([`charts`](./charts)), which are automatically deployed by Google Cloud Build.